Where is the host hotel?

 Transfers must be initiated by the registered runner.
 Please have a valid email address for the new runner.
 The new runner MUST register using the same address proided during the transfer.
 The bib does NOT automatically go to them.
 THEY MUST COMPLETE THE TRANSFER by registering, providing their information, and paying the current registration price minus their transferred race credit amount.

-All transfers must be completed online (transferred entry and the new runner registered) by end of day Sunday, February 25, 2018.
+All transfers must be completed online (transferred entry and the new runner registered) by February 17, 2019 (one month before the race).

 Note that there WILL NOT be any transfers done during packet pickup.
 No exceptions will be made.

 We do not resell bibs for runners who are unable to run; we do not condone selling bibs on Craig's List or any other reselling forum.
 Anyone found reselling registrations or parking passes for profit will be asked to donate their proceeds to charity.

 What if I register for the full marathon but only run the half marathon?

 Per USATF rules, you will only receive a time if you run the event for which you are registered.
 If you are registered for the full but just run the half, you will be disqualified.
 You will not get a time; it will be marked as a DNF (did not finish).
 You will not receive a medal for either event.

 If you are reigstered for the half but run the full, you will have a very slow half time, but hopefully hours of fun!